Frank W. Stahnisch: Work in the history of medicine and neuroscience

-His historiographical work has won further awards and prizes, including a Feodor Lynen Fellowship of the Alexander von Humboldt Foundation (Germany), the John J. Pisano Award of the National Institutes of Health (NIH) in the United States, the H. Richard Tyler Award of the American Academy of Neurology (USA), the Dimitrije Pivnicki Award in Neuro- and Psychiatric History of McGill University (Canada), a University of Calgary Faculty of Arts' Research Award for Established Scholars, the Sandra L. Panther Fellowship in the History of Family Medicine of the Center for the History of Family Medicine of the American Academy of Family Physicians, and an Annual Fellowship of the Calgary Institute for the Humanities (Canada).
+His historiographical work has won further awards and prizes, including a Feodor Lynen Fellowship of the Alexander von Humboldt Foundation (Germany), the John J. Pisano Award of the National Institutes of Health (NIH) in the United States, the H. Richard Tyler Award of the American Academy of Neurology (USA), the Dimitrije Pivnicki Award in Neuro- and Psychiatric History of McGill University (Canada), a University of Calgary Faculty of Arts' Research Award for Established Scholars, the Sandra L. Panther Fellowship in the History of Family Medicine at the Center for the History of Family Medicine, and an Annual Fellowship of the Calgary Institute for the Humanities (Canada).
 In 2009, he received the inaugural Klaus Reichert Prize for Medical Philosophy through the Aspects of Medical Philosophy Series and the Literary Society of Karlsruhe (Germany).
 From 2010 to 2011, he was President of the International Society for the History of the Neurosciences (ISHN) and co-organized the first joint meeting of ISHN and Cheiron (The International Society for the History of Behavioral and Social Sciences) at the University of Calgary and the Banff Centre for the Arts (June, 2011) in Alberta (Canada).
 In 2012, Stahnisch was awarded the inaugural Mary Louise Nickerson Fellowship in Neuro-History by the Osler Library of the History of Medicine at McGill University (Canada); and in acknowledgement of his outstanding performance in a specific area of professional activity (Medical Education) directly or indirectly related to the field of medicine (History of Medicine), incl. the organization of the nationwide annual History of Medicine Days conferences at the University of Calgary, he received an Honorary Fellowship through the Royal College of Physicians and Surgeons of Canada (2024).
 In recognition of his groundbreaking scholarship in the history of medicine and the history and philosophy of neuroscience, he was inducted as a Fellow of the Royal Society of Canada (Academy of Arts and Humanities) in 2025.
+The Canadian Academy of Health Sciences also recognized his work on the development of scientific ideas and medical practices in health care across disciplines, cultures, and national boundaries, which has advanced modern understandings of global medical history, through the bestowment of a fellowship.